konecorp/kone-api-examples/README.md

 Since the project is a Typescript project, setting it up requires just a little effort.
 You can find all the necessary code in the [elevator-call-2-demo.ts](https://github.com/konecorp/kone-api-examples/blob/main/src/examples/elevator-call-2-demo.ts).
 Once the file is run, the following is done:

-1. Creating `.env` file in a root directory and checking that the necessary variables have been defined: `CLIENT_ID`, `CLIENT_SECRET` and `BUILDING_ID` in `.env` file.
-Example has been given in `.env.example` file.
+1. Creating a new `.env` file in a root directory or renaming existing `.env.example` file to `.env` and then editing the same with the variable details mentioned in Step 2.
+2. Checking that the necessary variables have been defined: `CLIENT_ID`, `CLIENT_SECRET` and `BUILDING_ID` in `.env` file.
-2. Fetching an access token from Authentication API without any scope defined.
-The returned accessToken will include only `inventory/application` grant.
-3. With the access token, making a request towards the resource endpoint to fetch the accessible buildings.
-The response is an array of building Ids, and the first one is selected for our target building.
-4. Calling the Authentication API again, but this time with a scope to request access to the selected building and group in the body of the request `callgiving/group:BUILDING_ID:GROUP_ID`.
-The successful response will return a token with a scope that allows API authentication in the following steps.
+3. Fetching an access token from Authentication API v2 with a scope to request access to the building and group in the body of the request `callgiving/group:BUILDING_ID:GROUP_ID` and `inventory/application`.
+The successful response will return a token with a scope that includes `inventory/application` grant and also allows API authentication for the following steps.
-5. Calling Building API to retrieve topology information about the selected building.
-6. For destination call, setting sourceId (`payload.area`) and destinationId (`payload.call.destination`) based on the previously retrieved building information.
+4. For destination call, setting sourceId (`payload.area`) and destinationId (`payload.call.destination`) based on the previously retrieved building information.
 These values represent from which area between which the user would like to move using the elevator.
-7. For landing call, setting sourceId (`payload.area`) and direction based on the previously retrieved building information.
+5. For landing call, setting sourceId (`payload.area`) and direction based on the previously retrieved building information.
 These values order the elevator to move to a specific floor.
-8. Sending Elevator Call or Service Robot Call request (based on the defined scope).
+6. Sending Elevator Call v2 API.

 ## Requirements